DuyguKara/Artifical_Neural_Network_Project/README.md

 - USE OpenCV’s Face Detector to Find and Register other Faces on the video.
 Put their face images into “others” dataset (i.e. folder on your disk)

 - Compare the OTHERS to find out, how many UNIQUE Faces are detected in the video.

+## Description Of Pdf File
+You can find explanations about the code and the techniques used in the pdf file.